Application Process for Retail Intermediaries

 - IQs are not submitted within the relevant timeframe; or

-- a formal and complete response to all of the Authorisation Team’s comments and/or requests for further information in respect of its application is not received within the relevant timeframe.
+- A formal and complete response to all of the Authorisation Team’s comments and/or requests for further information in respect of its application is not received within the relevant timeframe.

 Fitness and Probity Interviews